salahamassi/Upload-Multi-Images/README.md

 # Upload-Multi-Images
-  Example how to upload mutlible file to server with other text fields using okHttp library.
+  Example how to upload mutlible file to server with other params using okHttp library.

  ------